eniwbola/ComplexSys530/project_des2.md

 # Feel free to include any agent methods/procedures you have so far.
 Filling in with pseudocode is ok!
 # NOTE: If using Netlogo, remove "python" from the markdown at the top of this section to get a generic code block

+//Set up of the agents and paramters
-struct sim1 {
+// Sim1 is analogous to turtles own struct sim1 {
 	double Vv;
 	//double spiketimesdyn;